-If you examine them thoroughly, you’ll be able to find pieces of information that essentially make each one of them irrelevant and unrelated to the odds of getting your ex back.
+If you examine them thoroughly, you’ll find pieces of information that essentially make each of them irrelevant to the odds of getting your ex back.
 Here’s what I mean.

 1. Studies Are Only Applicable To On/off Relationships

 Why is this important?
-Because the couple in an on-off relationship is inherently more inclined to breaking up and getting back together.
-In fact, those kinds of couples break up and make up almost as frequently as I change my underwear.
-Therefore, when discussing your average, healthy, non-on-off relationship, the chances of reconciliation are inevitably way lower than our famous studies suggest.
+Because couples in on-off relationships are inherently more inclined to breaking up and getting back together.
+In fact, those couples break up and make up almost as frequently as I change my underwear.
+So when discussing your average, healthy, non-on-off relationship, the chances of reconciliation are way lower than our studies suggest.

 2. The consequences of getting back with an ex aren’t positive

-According to our previous study — the one with 1075 participants — getting back with an ex is, in general, a horrible idea, primarily for these reasons:
+According to our previous study — the one with 1075 participants — getting back with an ex is, in general, a horrible idea, and for good reasons:

 “Unfortunately, partners in renewed relationships have been found to be at greater risk for relationship distress.
 Although researchers have yet to determine causal ordering, compared to stably together relationships (relationships that have been continually maintained), relationship cycling is associated with lower commitment and satisfaction, poorer communication, greater uncertainty, and higher levels of verbal abuse and physical violence.”
 (14)